OnlineDynamic/BackgroundMusicFPP-Plugin/README.md

 ## Requirements

 - **FPP Version**: 9.0 or higher
-- **Required Plugin**: [fpp-brightness](https://github.com/FalconChristmas/fpp-brightness) - Used for smooth brightness fading with MultiSync support
+- **Required Plugin**: [fpp-brightness](https://github.com/FalconChristmas/fpp-brightness) - Provides brightness control with MultiSync support

-### Installing Required Plugin
+### Installing fpp-brightness Plugin

-The fpp-brightness plugin must be installed for brightness transitions to work properly:
+The fpp-brightness plugin must be installed on **ALL controllers** (master and remotes) for brightness transitions and MultiSync to work properly.

+**Installation Steps:**

-1. Go to **Plugin Manager** → **Install Plugins**
+1. On each controller, go to **Plugin Manager** → **Install Plugins**
 2. Search for "brightness"
 3. Click "Install" on the **fpp-brightness** plugin
 4. Restart FPPd when prompted
+5. Repeat on all controllers in your setup

-Alternatively, install manually:
+Alternatively, install manually on each controller:
 ```bash
 cd /home/fpp/media/plugins
 git clone https://github.com/FalconChristmas/fpp-brightness.git